sanail/plz/README.md

 OpenAI Chat Completions API works; ready-made presets cover DeepSeek, OpenAI, OpenRouter, Ollama (local, no key) and a custom address.

+That is all `plz` needs to work.
+[Configuration](#configuration) below covers where the file lives, every field in it, and how to keep the key in an environment variable instead.

 ## Running in your current shell

+This step is optional — skip it unless you want `cd`, `export` and `source` to stick.

 `plz` works with no extra setup, but out of the box it runs the command in a **child** process.
 That means `cd`, `export`, `source` and venv activation will